 Who needs to register with the GNIB?

 Non-EEA Nationals who come to stay in Ireland for more than three months, must register their presence in the country with their local immigration registration officer.
-Upon registering a GNIB card is issued by the Garda National Immigration Bureau (GNIB).
+Upon registering an IRP card is issued by the Garda National Immigration Bureau (GNIB).
 This card denotes that the individual has permission to remain in the state and on what basis.